fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

 This deploys Flagger and Prometheus in the `flagger-system` namespace, sets the metrics server URL to `http://flagger-prometheus.flagger-system:9090` and the mesh provider to `kubernetes`.

+The Prometheus instance has a two hours data retention and is configured to scrape all pods in your cluster that have the `prometheus.io/scrape: "true"` annotation.

 To target a specific provider you need to specify it in the canary custom resource:

 ```yaml